Chocolate+Whipped Cream+Strawberries= A Killer Combination!

 Add liquid ingredients to flour mixture, and whisk until thoroughly combined.
 Transfer batter to prepared cupcake pans, filling halfway, and bake until an inserted toothpick near the center comes out clean, about 14 to 16 minutes.
 Cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.

-In a large bowl, whip mascarpone cheese on medium-high speed, using a whisk attachment, until fluffy smooth, about 2 minutes.
+In a large bowl, whip mascarpone cheese and powdered sugar on medium-high speed, using a whisk attachment, until fluffy smooth, about 2 minutes.

 With the mixer running on medium speed, slowly drizzle in heavy whipping cream.
 Wipe down the sides of the bowl as needed, and whip until soft peaks form.
 Increase speed to medium-high and whisk until stiff peaks form, about 3 to 5 minutes.